asturgeon123/Halo-Reach-GriffBall-Boosting-Bot/README.md

 # Halo_Bot
-This is a script I wrote to somewhat intelligently play griffball on halo reach to actively gain xp.
+This is a script I wrote to somewhat intelligently play griffball on halo reach to autonomously gather XP.